 Australia’s social security program is called the Age Pension.
 For any individual to be eligible, he or she must be at least 66 years old and meet the qualifying resident requirement of 10 years.
 Workers are required to save a certain percentage of their salary to a public or private retirement savings plan regarded as a superannuation account.
 A person’s assets, income, and other conditions apply and determine how much pension an Australian takes upon reaching his or her retirement.

 Social security in the U.S. is also funded by current workers through a dedicated payroll tax.
 All money paid is then utilized to pay the retirement benefits to eligible people.
 U.S. citizens usually qualify for full retirement benefits at the age of 66 to 67, which varies depending on their year of birth.
 At 62, workers have the option to retire but only procure a part of their overall retirement payout.
+Supplemental Security Income (SSI) is another program in the U.S. that can be availed by elders as well as disabled.
+It is particularly tailored for individuals who have little to no income.
+You might want to consider consulting with disability attorneys in America to understand qualifications and requirements for different cases and age groups.

 The Netherlands holds on the best old-age pension system in the entire world.
 It boasts a sustainable and robust pension system that gives decent income to its old folks.
 Their state pension age is 66 years and four months as of 2020, which increases gradually, seeing a rise to 67 years in 2024.
 For each year a citizen work or live in the country, he or she gets 2% towards the flat-rate pension benefit.
 With that, an individual should have 50 years of contribution to get the full retirement payout (100%).
 If a person moves outside the country, he or she loses 2% annually, and the pension is computed based on the accumulated years with contributions.